 Circle of Friends

 This is a women's group for all ages, which meets informally once a month to hear a speaker and to chat.

 There's no fixed membership: newcomers are welcome, and regulars are encouraged to bring friends.

 Meetings are usually from 19.00 to 21.30 on the first Thursday of each month (except January and August) in the village hall.

 See the What’s On page or look in the Hamstead Hornet for dates, or contact Sue Watts on 01488 658932 to learn more.

 Pub nights in the village hall

-The White Hart closed in 2015 and looks unlikely to re-open.
-However, a recent pub night in the village hall was successful, and will be repeated.
+The White Hart closed in 2015 but occasional pub nights in the village hall have been successful.